 Cave surveying was conducted to British Cave Research Association (BCRA) grade 5b standards (horizontal and vertical angles accurate to plus or minus 1 degree; distances accurate to plus/minus 10 cm).
 Length and depth surveyed was determined, and then compared with surface topography.
 Mapping for this project provided relative locations of formations, photomonitoring sites, insect collecting sites and other cave attributes (such as air currents, passage dimensions, promising leads etc).
 Areas more sensitive to impacts and the types of impacts expected could then be assessed and planned for.

+Knowing the geography of an area is important for any management decisions.
+Similarly, knowing the location of a cave relative to the surface environment is essential since surface activities can impact the subsurface environment.
+It also can be a strong motivator for further effort into exploration.
 In this case it showed us that the cave was heading in an unexpected direction, through the whole ridge, and that we were far from midway through the ridge despite over a kilometre of surveyed passage from entrance to deepest point.
-It also showed that the cave system drains the lake, its tributaries AND probably drains components of the other side of the ridge.
+It also showed that the cave system drains the lake, its tributaries AND probably drains components of the other side of the ridge. |

 The invertebrate collection was conducted to record cave biodiversity, specifically to document species use and determine whether there are any cave adapted taxa.
 The cave may provide unique environmental conditions which can influence invertebrate distribution and abundance.